Luke-Goodridge/Mortgage-Calculator/README.md

 # Mortgage calculator app

-This is a small personal project that aided me in ditermining how much monthyl payments would be with different sized mortgages.
+This is a small personal project that aided me in ditermining how much monthly payments would be with different sized mortgages.

 You can visit the live site here for view: https://luke-goodridge.github.io/Mortgage-Calculator/